Ask for More Than Ra

 - The 2nd (red)- profiles the same surface as the 1st, but blasted with a larger abrasive at incomplete coverage.
 A different resulting texture, but it maintains the target Ra value.

 - The 3rd (green)- is the 2nd surface blasted with the same parameters as the 2nd surface but blasted longer to achieve complete coverage.
 Its Ra value is higher than the specification requires.

 In this example, the blue line represents the desired surface finish.
 The customer sent a spec to its vendor detailing a 1.0 µm Ra finish, believing it would yield the desired texture to optimize bond strength.
 However, the vendor used a large abrasive at a high blast pressure to achieve the specified Ra.
 As you can see, the second surface (red) has long plateaus and fewer pits than the desired surface finish.
 The second surface has a lower developed surface ratio (Sdr).
 The second finish still met the customer specification, but likely failed the pull or peel test.

 The third surface finish (green) shows what happens to the texture and Ra when full coverage is reached.
 This vendor will probably have a hard time hitting the Ra value consistently because, at less than full coverage, Ra is unstable.
 Even a slightly longer blast caused the Ra value to rise.

-The quality and consistency of this surface finish rely on looking beyond Ra by also specifying Sdr and full coverage in order to maximize bond strength.
+The quality and consistency of this surface finish rely on more than just Ra.
+Specifying Sdr and requesting full coverage, too, yields maximize bond strength.